Skip to content

 Join Our Newsletter

-Where Winds Meet is built for spectacle: sweeping landscapes, high cliffs, temples, dense towns, and a strong sense of verticality.
-On 32:9, you’re not just watching your character in the center — you’re absorbing the whole scene, with distant mountains and edge-of-frame details living in your peripheral view.
+Where Winds Meet is built for spectacle: sweeping landscapes, high cliffs, temples, dense towns, and strong verticality.
+On 32:9, you are not just watching your character in the middle of the screen.
+You are taking in the full shape of the world, with mountains, rooftops, and edge-of-frame details all contributing to the scene.

 Where Winds Meet – 5K Ultrawide Gameplay Video

-Big multiplayer shooters are where 32:9 can feel almost unfair — not because it “aims for you,” but because you can read more motion at once.
-More flanks in view, more vehicles crossing the frame, and more of the match happening in real time without constant camera snapping.
-In my Battlefield 6 capture, it shows immediately: jets across the top, tanks pushing mid, and infantry movement at the edges of vision.
+Big multiplayer shooters are where 32:9 can feel almost unfair, not because it aims for you, but because you can process more movement at once.
+More flanks, more vehicle movement, and more of the battle happening in real time without constant camera snapping.
+In my Battlefield 6 capture, that wider read is obvious straight away.

-This is the kind of super ultrawide showcase people imagine: huge maps, constant explosions, and those “only in Battlefield” moments stretching from one end of the panel to the other.
-It’s not just pretty — it makes the chaos easier to follow.
+This is the kind of super ultrawide showcase people imagine: huge maps, constant explosions, jets overhead, tanks pushing through the middle, and infantry movement right at the edge of your awareness.
+It looks good, but more importantly, it makes the chaos easier to follow.

 Battlefield 6 – 5K Ultrawide Gameplay Video

 Metal Eden throws you into tight arenas, glowing corridors, and enemy-filled rooms with fast gunplay and repeat runs.
-On 16:9 it already looks sharp, but 32:9 leans harder into the feeling of being surrounded — threats creep into your peripheral view instead of “appearing” at the edge of the frame.
+On 16:9 it already looks sharp, but 32:9 leans harder into the feeling of being surrounded.
+Threats creep into your peripheral view instead of abruptly appearing at the edge of the frame.

 Metal Eden Demo – Sci-Fi FPS Roguelite | Ultrawide Gameplay

-#5 – Vampire Hunters – Super Ultrawide Bullet Hell
+#5 – Vampire Hunters – super ultrawide bullet hell chaos

-Vampire Hunters is pure hectic chaos — and that kind of action loves 32:9.
-Instead of feeling boxed into a central arena, you get a wide view of enemies swarming from multiple directions, projectiles carving across the field, and upgrades sitting out at the edges where the format actually helps.
+Vampire Hunters is pure chaos, and that kind of action loves 32:9.
+Instead of feeling boxed into a central arena, you get a far wider view of enemy swarms, projectile patterns, and upgrade drops.
+The format helps you read the mess instead of simply making it bigger.

 Vampire Hunters – Super Ultrawide Gameplay Video

-Echoes of the End leans into cinematic fantasy and atmosphere, and that’s exactly why it works on 32:9.
-The world is built to be looked at: dramatic cliffs, dense architecture, and long moody shots where your character moves against a wide, detailed backdrop.
-On super ultrawide those compositions finally have room to breathe.
+Echoes of the End leans into cinematic fantasy and atmosphere, which is exactly why it works so well on 32:9.
+The world is built to be looked at: dramatic cliffs, dense architecture, and moody compositions where the wider frame finally gives the scenery room to breathe.

-This is the reminder that 32:9 isn’t only about competitive shooters.
-Some games benefit simply because they look and feel more cinematic when the frame isn’t forced into a narrow rectangle.
+This is the reminder that super ultrawide is not only about competitive shooters.
+Some games benefit simply because they become more cinematic and more visually satisfying when the image is no longer forced into a narrow rectangle.

 Echoes of the End – Super Ultrawide Gameplay Video

-Herdling is the calmest game here, and that’s exactly why it belongs on the list.
-Instead of explosions and sensory overload, you get open landscapes, a slower pace, and the satisfaction of moving with your herd as the world rolls past.
-On 16:9 it’s cozy.
-On 32:9 it feels closer to a panorama.
+Herdling is the calmest game on this list, and that is exactly why it belongs here.
+Instead of explosions and sensory overload, you get open landscapes, slower movement, and the simple pleasure of walking with your herd while the world rolls past.
+On 16:9 it feels cozy.
+On 32:9 it feels panoramic.

-It also shows that super ultrawide isn’t only for hardcore players.
-Sometimes you just want to relax, enjoy the soundtrack, and let your eyes wander.
-This is where 32:9 does the work quietly.
+It also shows that super ultrawide is not only for hardcore players or shooters.
+Sometimes you just want to slow down, enjoy the soundtrack, and let your eyes wander.
+This is where the format quietly does its best work.

 Herdling – Super Ultrawide Gameplay Video

-A 32:9 super ultrawide isn’t always plug-and-play.
-Some menus don’t scale properly, some cutscenes lock to 16:9, and a few games still fight you on HUD placement or supported resolutions.
-But when a game behaves nicely at 5120×1440, the payoff is huge: extra awareness in shooters, grander views in open worlds, and a more “cinema screen” feeling in slower adventures.
+A 32:9 monitor is not always plug and play.
+Some games still fight you on HUD placement, some menus scale badly, and some cutscenes lock back to 16:9.
+But when a game behaves properly at 5120×1440, the payoff is huge: more awareness in shooters, wider scenery in open worlds, and a much stronger cinema-screen feel in slower adventure games.

-I’ll keep testing more titles that feel good on 32:9, alongside the usual mix of survival sandboxes, cozy builders, and indie experiments I cover on Fix Gaming Channel.
+I will keep testing more titles that genuinely feel good on super ultrawide, alongside the survival games, indie projects, reviews, and visual showcases I cover on Fix Gaming Channel.

 Related reading on Fix Gaming Channel